JeschkeLab/DeerLab/docsrc/source/theory.rst

 1. All spin labels are spin-1/2 or can be treated as such.
 High-spin systems are not handled by DeerLab.
 2. All spins have essentially isotropic g values very close to 2.00232.
 Spins with large g shifts and anisotropic g tensors are not handled by DeerLab.
 3. There are no more than two spin labels on a protein (or other cluster).
 Multi-spin effects are not handled by DeerLab.
 4. There is no exchange coupling between any spins.
 The only interaction is through-space dipolar coupling.
+DeerLab does not handle exchange coupling.
-5. The unpaired electron spin density on the spin labels is treated as localized in a single point.
+5. The unpaired electron spin density on the spin labels can be treated as localized in a single point.
 Delocalized spin systems are not handled by DeerLab.
 6. There is no orientation selection in the experiment.
 Orientation-selective DEER is not handled by DeerLab.
 7. All spins relax with the same phase memory time.
 Systems with rotamer-specific relaxation rates are not handled correctly by DeerLab.